alexFengXW/Algorithm/README.md

 ## Algorithm collection
-The collection of simple algorithms
+The collection of applied algorithms